 The Fall Meal Plan is here!
 The meal plan is two weeks of perfectly coordinated, healthy, EASY dinner recipes.
 Made with pantry staples and lots of seasonal vegetables to help save you time, money, aaaand feel good.

-It uses my signature Meal Method (make a few staple ingredients on Sunday or Monday and turn them into effortless 20-min meals ALL WEEK).
+It uses my signature method (make a few staple ingredients on Sunday or Monday and turn them into effortless 20-min meals ALL WEEK).
 To be honest, it’s the only way I’ll cook anymore 😎.
 All 100% #realfood (and naturally gluten-free).
-Download the meal plan here.

 I was doing some recipe testing earlier this month and needed pumpkin purée but… all the stores in Boston were sold out.
 So I ordered a full case online 😎.
 Get ready for lots of (healthy) pumpkin recipes, coming your way!
 In the meantime, get started with these pumpkin spice energy bites and this pumpkin pie smoothie bowl.